scality/Zenko/docs/docsource/operation/Orbit_UI/Location_Management/Adding_a_Storage_Location.rst

    replicate to other backends, but cannot be written to Zenko to replicate to NFS.

-Configuring NFS requires you to specify the transfer protocol (TCP or UDP), NFS version (v3 or v4), the server location (IP address or URI), export path (the path to the NFS mount point on the server to be replicated) and the desired NFS options (rw and async are the default entries).
+Configuring NFS requires you to specify the transfer protocol (TCP or UDP), NFS version (v3 or v4), the server location (IP address or URI), export path (the path to the NFS mount point on the server), and the desired NFS options (rw and async are the default entries).

 Transient Sources
 -----------------